Environmental impact of aviation: Electrofuels (e-fuels)

 The Potsdam Institute for Climate Impact Research reported a €800–1,200 mitigation cost per ton of CO_{2} for hydrogen-based e-fuels.

 Those could be reduced to €20–270 per ton of CO_{2} in 2050, but maybe not early enough to replace fossil fuels.

 Climate policies could bear the risk of e-fuel uncertain availability, and Hydrogen and e-fuels may be prioritised when direct electrification is inaccessible.

+Aircraft with lower design speed and altitude

+According to a research project focusing on short to medium range passenger aircraft, design for subsonic instead of transonic speed (about 15% less speed) would save 21% of fuel compared to an aircraft of conventional design speed and similar characteristics in terms of size, range and expected general technology improvements.
+The lower mach number and turboprop instead of turbofan propulsion leads to lower flight altitude with a disproportionately high reduction in Non-CO2 emissions.
+Thus, over 60% climate impact reduction can be potentially achieved by such advanced turboprop aircraft compared to current short to medium range passenger aircraft, yet before switching to synthetic fuels.